 - Carrot and cucumber juice is though to help patients dealing with the after-effects of dengue

 There is no vaccine against dengue fever, although research is ongoing.
 Dengue, however, is preventable and steps can be taken to prevent being bitten.

-The following list is aimed at both visitors travelling to, and families living in, countries that are at risk of dengue.
+The following list of ways to prevent dengue is aimed at both visitors travelling to, and families living in, countries that are at risk of dengue fever.

 For kids Health Canada recommends that DEET-based products be used on children between the ages of 2 and 12 only if the concentration of DEET is 10% or less and that repellents be applied no more than 3 times a day.
 Children under the age of 2 should not receive more than 1 application of repellent in a day.
 Generally, the duration of protection varies with the DEET concentration: higher concentrations protect longer.
 Do not apply repellent to kids’ hands so there is no chance of them ingesting it or rubbing and irritating their eyes.
 Oil of lemon eucalyptus is not recommended for kids under 3 years old.

 Children should sleep in rooms with air conditioning or screened windows or sleep under bed nets, when available.
 Mosquito netting should be used over infant carriers.
 Children can reduce skin exposed to mosquitoes by wearing long pants and long sleeves while outdoors in areas where malaria is transmitted.

 The following are some of the best repellents for dengue mosquito that we have used and found effective: